 Though a bit of a health nut, I’ve always had a weakness for a delicious homemade chocolate chip cookie.
 It never helped when Betsy would bake her delicious batches of traditional cookies.

 I love her cookies but didn’t love the guilty feeling of eating all the unhealthy ingredients.
-I wanted to find that perfect chocolate chip cookie that is delicious and healthy.
-I knew that making a healthy cookie wouldn’t give us the same type of taste, but was confident I could create something healthy that could still satisfy our sweet tooth!
+I wanted to find that perfect chocolate chip cookie that is delicious and healthful.
+I knew that making a healthful cookie wouldn’t give us the same type of taste, but was confident I could create something that could still satisfy our sweet tooth!

-So one rainy day I set out to create the perfect healthy chocolate chip cookie recipe.
+So one rainy day I set out to create the perfect healthful chocolate chip cookie recipe.
 I’m happy to report that my commitment paid off!
-We now enjoy this healthy dessert masterpiece not only after meals but also as a snack and even as an occasional quick breakfast.
-The recipe freezes well, in fact I prefer them frozen so we usually freeze half for me and refrigerate Betsy’s half.
+We now enjoy this dessert masterpiece not only after meals but also as a snack and even as an occasional quick breakfast.
+The recipe freezes well, in fact I prefer them frozen so we usually freeze half for me and refrigerate Betsy’s half (although they don’t need to be refrigerated).

-As always, we’re happy to share our healthy and delicious discovery with you!
+As always, we’re happy to share our delicious discovery with you!

 The Ultimate Healthy Chocolate Chip Cookies